amitrubin/amitrubin/README.md

 [Linkedin](https://www.linkedin.com/in/amit-rubin-767a78217/)

 I would be exceptionally willing to collaborate on anything related to
+- Theory of Computer Science
 - Algorithmic Composition & Music Theory
 - λ-calculus, computability
-- Evolutionary Algorithms
+- Game Theory
-- Number Theory (& general math)
+- Number Theory
 - Unique programming paradigms/languages & their Compilation
 - miscellaneous:
   - History-related.